Omnium

-An omnium (from Latin Omni: of all, belonging to all) is a multiple race event in track cycling.
-Historically the omnium has had a variety of formats.
+An omnium (from Latin omnium: of all, belonging to all) is a multiple race event in track cycling.
+Historically, the omnium has had a variety of formats.

+Starting in 2017, the omnium has consisted of four events: Scratch race, Tempo race, Elimination race and Points race.
+In the case of the para omnium in para-track cycling, introduced in 2020, the four events are Flying 200m, Time trial (1 km or 500 m), Individual pursuit and Scratch race.

 In recent years, road racing has also adopted the term to describe multi-day races that feature the three primary road race events (time trial, mass start and criterium).

 History

-The omnium was re-introduced into the World Championships as a five race track cycling format for men in 2007 and for women in 2009.
+The omnium was re-introduced into the World Championships as a five-race track cycling format for men in 2007 and for women in 2009.
 The omnium was changed in 2010 by the UCI to include the elimination race and the distances of the events were lengthened to favour endurance cyclists.

-The omnium replaced the individual pursuit, the points race at the Summer Olympic Games beginning in 2012.
+The omnium replaced the individual pursuit and the points race at the Summer Olympic Games beginning in 2012.
 The change received some criticism from cyclist Rebecca Romero, who was left unable to defend her Olympic title.